AnyChart/docs.anychart.com/Basic_Charts_Types/Area_Chart.md

 <a name="inversion"/>
 ### Inversion

 AnyChart allows to invert any axis: Y, X or any extra axis.
-Inversion is controlled by axis **<scale>**:
+Inversion is controlled by axis **.inverted()**:

 ```
   chart.yScale().inverted(true);